Course Catalog

 Residency Requirement

-While residency in the State of Georgia is not a part of the enrollment process, it is required for students who wish to obtain in-state tuition rates.
-A student’s legal residence shall determine the tuition rate paid by the student.
+While residency in the State of Georgia is not required for enrollment, it is required for students seeking in-state tuition rates.
+A student’s legal residence determines the tuition rate paid.
 Residency also affects financial aid eligibility.
-There are three residency categories: in-state, out-of-state, and non-citizen.
+Students are classified into one of three residency categories: in-state, out-of-state, or non-citizen.

-• In-State: Students who are lawfully documented residents of the United States, and otherwise qualify as Georgia residents, shall pay tuition and fees prescribed by the Technical College State Board for in-state residents.
+• In-State: Students who are lawfully documented residents of the United States and otherwise qualify as Georgia residents shall pay tuition and fees as prescribed by the Technical College System of Georgia (TCSG) for in-state students.

-• Out-of-State: Students who are lawfully documented residents of the United States but do not qualify as Georgia residents, shall pay tuition (at a rate of twice that charged to in-state students) and fees as prescribed by the Technical College State Board.
-A student may be eligible for an out of state tuition exemption.
-Please see the One-Stop Enrollment and Success Centers for a list of possible exemptions.
+• Out-of-State: Students who are lawfully documented residents of the United States but do not qualify as Georgia residents shall pay tuition at a rate of twice that charged to in-state students, plus applicable fees.
+Some students may be eligible for an out-of-state tuition exemption.
+Please visit the One-Stop Enrollment and Success Center for a list of possible exemptions.

-• International/Non-Resident: Students who are lawfully documented residents of a country other than the United States and wish to study at Wiregrass Georgia Technical College shall pay tuition (at a rate four times that charged to in-state students) and fees as prescribed by the Technical College State Board.
+• International/Non-Resident: Students who are lawfully documented residents of a country other than the United States shall pay tuition at a rate four times that charged to in-state students, plus applicable fees.

-• Military – Active duty military students and their eligible dependents who are eligible for out-of-state exemption
+• Military: Active duty military members and their eligible dependents who qualify for an out-of-state exemption.

-• Senior Citizen – Students who are Georgia citizens (62 years old or older) who have requested a tuition waiver.
+• Senior Citizen: Georgia residents who are 62 years of age or older and have requested a tuition waiver.
 Requires regular program admission.
-Student pays applicable fees. *Note – Senior Citizen Residency students may not take a spot in a waitlisted program from a tuition-paying student*
+Students pay applicable fees.
+Note: Senior Citizen Residency students may not take a spot in a waitlisted program from a tuition-paying student.

-• Veteran/Separated Military – Students who are former service members and their eligible dependents who enroll within 36 months of separation from service, and intend to domicile in Georgia
+• Veteran/Separated Military: Former service members and their eligible dependents who enroll within 36 months of separation from service and intend to domicile in Georgia.

 Residency Documentation

-Georgia residency documentation may be required in addition to lawful presence in order for you to receive in-state tuition.
-Documentation must prove the student and/or parent/guardian lived in Georgia for 12 consecutive months before the start of the term.
-Proving residency may require more than one of the items listed below.
+Georgia residency documentation may be required, in addition to lawful presence verification, for students seeking in-state tuition.
+Documentation must demonstrate that the student and/or parent or guardian lived in Georgia for 12 consecutive months immediately prior to the start of the term.
+Proving residency may require submission of more than one of the following items:

 Independent Students

-• Most recent Georgia tax return (GA Tax Form 500)
+• Most recent Georgia income tax return (GA Tax Form 500)

-• A valid Georgia Driver’s License or ID issued a year or more prior to the 1st day of class
+• A valid Georgia driver’s license or state ID issued at least one year prior to the first day of class

-• Georgia voter registration card showing registration 12 months or more prior to term’s starting date (http://www.mvp.sos.ga.gov/ My Voter’s Page)
+• Georgia voter registration card showing registration 12 months or more prior to the start of the term (http://www.mvp.sos.ga.gov/ My Voter’s Page)

 • Location of employment (12 consecutive months of pay stubs with employee address)